-mask

 • Security drift monitoring: The availability of exact risk level measurements allows easy monitoring of potential deterioration in real-time, enabling taking corrective measures as soon as any variance from accepted baselines is detected.

-• Resilience against emerging threats: When available in the automated penetration testing service basket, immediate threat intelligence enables instantaneously testing the infrastructure’s resilience to emerging threats.
+• Resilience against emerging threats: When available in the automated pen testing service basket, immediate threat intelligence enables instantaneously testing the infrastructure’s resilience to emerging threats.

 • Eliminating repetitive manual tasks: Automating repetitive and predictable tasks frees the security team’s time for higher-level tasks requiring creativity.